Fellow Since 2006

 Restorative Justice Centre

-This profile was prepared when Mike Batley was elected to the Ashoka Fellowship in 2006.
+This description of Mike Batley's work was prepared when Mike Batley was elected to the Ashoka Fellowship in 2006.

 The New Idea